sneyderdev/codebookclub-resources/challenges/README.md

 [🔙 Back to Home](https://github.com/sneyderdev/codebookclub-resources)

-# CodeBookClub Resources: Challenges 👩‍💻👨‍💻
+# TheCodeClub Resources: Challenges 👩‍💻👨‍💻
 Here you will find a collection of platforms and challenges to practice and help you enhance your skills.

 ## Platforms